 Since its start in 1994, EPS has become a huge success.
 The EPS-program is crafted to address the design requirements of the degree and prepare engineering students with all the necessary skills to face the challenges of today's world economy.
 Classes are offered to students in a cohort format; that is students participating in EPS meet together as a group each day to build their engineering skills in class and then meet in teams of 2-10 students to work on their dedicated projects.
 International student teams work on interdisciplinary projects with commercial businesses and industries, selected to match the students' specializations and capabilities as well as to develop their inter-cultural communication and teamwork skills.

-AUTUMN SEMESTER 2017: An EPS project will be arranged in the autumn 2017.
-Application deadline: 1 May.
+SPRING SEMESTER 2018: An EPS project will be arranged in the spring 2018.
+Application deadline: 1 November.
 We welcome your application.

-SPRING SEMESTER 2017: Five EPS projects will be arranged in the spring 2017.
+AUTUMN SEMESTER 2017: Three EPS projects will be arranged in the autumn 2017.

 Follow us on Facebook!

 - Spring 2017: Algae Energy, Renovation Platform, W33, LNG Infra, LNG Application, University Development

 - Autumn 2016: Vaasa Campus Navigator and The ABB Board Game

 - Spring 2016: Academill, Renovation Center and Biogas